jeremyreeder/gridscout/docs/_posts/2020-09-09-solar-navigation-with-an-analog-watch.md

 #### Solar-noon error

 If _civil time_ at any place on Earth were defined as the _solar time_ at the nearest of 24 equally spaced meridians, then it could be trusted to be within 30 minutes, or 7½°, of correct.
 But in reality our time zones have irregular borders and are often made worse in the warmer months by daylight saving time.
 So civil time can easily be off by two hours, sometimes more.

 It's worth finding out when your local solar noon is.
 It varies a bit over the seasons due to Earth's elliptic orbit, so you may want to just remember what time it comes on Christmas Eve<sup>d</sup>.
 That'll get you within 16 minutes, or 4°.

 <sup>d</sup> The time that you're looking for is your _solar MEAN noon_.
+Solar
-Solar noon occurs around then on April 15 & 16, June 14 & 15, September 1 & 2, and December 24 & 25.
+noon occurs around then on April 15 & 16, June 14 & 15, September 1 & 2, and
+December 24 & 25.
 Any of these dates will serve equally well.
 {:.tangent}

 #### Equatorial-alignment error

-The dial should be parallel to the plane at the equator which bisects Earth into its two hemispheres.
+For accurate readings the dial should be parallel to the plane at the equator which bisects Earth into its two hemispheres.
 Holding your watch horizontally<sup>e</sup> like an amateur can add up to 45° of error at the edges of the tropics, or 21° in northern USA.<sup>f</sup> But if you can hold it within 9° of proper alignment, a goal easily met by eyeball, then your maximum directional error due to equatorial misalignment shrinks to just 3°.

 <sup>e</sup> Other instruction on navigating with a watch assumes that equally
 spaced markings are suitable for a _horizontal_ sundial.
 I'm right and [they're